When Nicholas 1 began to rule. The army of Emperor Nicholas Pavlovich. Economic development. Fight against corruption

 • 1842, February 1 - Decree on the construction of the St. Petersburg-Moscow railway

-• 1848, April 2 - the establishment of the "Buturlin" censorship committee - "Committee for the highest supervision of the spirit and direction of works printed in Russia."
+• 1848, April 2 - establishment of the “Buturlinsky” censorship committee - “Committee for the highest supervision over the spirit and direction of works printed in Russia.”
 The Committee's supervision extended to all printed publications (including announcements, invitations and notices).
-Named after its first chairman, D.P.
-Buturlin
+Received the name after the surname of its first chairman D. P. Buturlin

-• 1854, February 4 - the decision to build the Trans-Ili fortification (later - the Verny fortress, the city of Alma-Ata)
+• 1854, February 4 - decision to build the Trans-Ili fortification (later - the Verny fortress, the city of Alma-Ata)

 publication of the Code of Laws;